Jacob Lew is nothing if not prepared.

 The hearing may be tough, but with few surprises expected, Lew is expected to sail to confirmation.

-This article appears in the Feb.
-12, 2013, edition of National Journal Daily.
+This article appears in the February 12, 2013 edition of NJ Daily.